 Public Health Reports

-Public Health Reports (PHR) is the official journal of the U.S. Public Health Service.
-Published since 1878, PHR has been one of the public health community's key information resources in the field of public health.
-PHR is a peer-reviewed journal bi-monthly--six issues offering articles in three main areas: public health practice, research, and viewpoints/commentaries.
+Public Health Reports (PHR) is the official journal of the U.S. Public Health Service and the U.S. Surgeon General.
+Published since 1878, PHR has been one of the key information resources in the field of public health.
+PHR is a peer-reviewed journal, published on a bi-monthly basis, offering articles in three main areas: public health practice, research, and viewpoints/commentaries.

 Surgeon General's Perspectives

-In each issue of PHR, the Surgeon General provides the "Surgeon General's Perspectives", which communicates important national public health issues.
+In each issue of PHR, the Surgeon General provides the "Surgeon General's Perspectives", which communicate important national public health issues.
 Here are the most recent 'Perspectives' from the Surgeon General:

 Archive of past Surgeon General’s Perspectives